THE COGNITION & LEARNING DEPARTMENT

 - Grades 9, 10

-This course is designed to introduce students to executive functions, using practical, structured, and research-based strategies.
-In particular, this class is appropriate for underclass students.
+This course is designed to introduce students to executive functions using practical, structured, and research-based strategies.
+In general, this class is appropriate for underclass students.
 Executive function coaching is hands-on and uses a student’s strengths to help him/her develop academic coaching skills.
 In this course, students gain knowledge and awareness of the development of executive functions.
-The course focuses on direct instruction of planning and prioritization of assignments, as well as organizational, time management, task initiation and completion, and self-monitoring strategies.
+The course focuses on direct instruction of planning and prioritization of assignments, as well as organizational, time management, task initiation and completion, and self-advocacy and self-monitoring strategies.

 Executive Function Coaching

-Students in upper grades use practical, structured, and research-based coaching methods to help with self-awareness, time management, productivity, organization, prioritizing, and other factors that help improve academic performance.
+Students in Executive Function Coaching use practical, structured, and research-based coaching methods to help with self-awareness, time management, productivity, organization, prioritizing, and other factors that help improve academic performance.
 Executive Function Coaching is a hands-on course and uses a student’s strengths to help him/her develop academic coping skills.
 The coach provides structure, accountability, and motivation until the student is able to develop these functions on his/her own.
 Because executive functions are neurobiological, students need the most effective strategies for planning, prioritizing, time management, task initiation and focal maintenance.
-Coaching facilitates continued development of realistic goals, a student’s ability to identify roadblocks, and continued use of individually customized strategies.
+Coaching facilitates continued development of self-advocacy strategies, realistic goals, a student’s ability to identify roadblocks, and continued use of individually customized strategies.